qian-nombolo/Pierre-Sweet-and-Savory-Treats/README.md

 ## Description

 * A user should be able to log in and log out.
 Only logged in users have create, update, and delete functionality.
-All users should be able to have read functionality.
+All users are able to have read functionality.
 * A user should be able to navigate to a splash page that lists all treats and flavors.
 Users are able to click on an individual treat or flavor to see all the treats/flavors that belong to it.

 ## Setup/Installation Requirements